andrewdallow/Magento2Practise/app/code/Ecommistry/Blog/README.md

         Ecommistry\Blog\Controller\Adminhtml\Index\Index

- 2. Create the route 'blog' route (routes.xml) and 'menu' (menu.xml) item for the admin area.
+ 2. Create the 'blog' route (routes.xml) and 'menu' (menu.xml) item for the admin area.

  3. Create the grid collection model for the ecommistry_blog table which extends